nuive/pokemon-access/readme.md

 1. Download the GameBoy emulator VBA Rerecording http://vba-rerecording.googlecode.com/files/vba-v24m-svn-r480.7z

-2. Get a Pokémon Yellow rom (the script supports english, italian and spanish roms at the momment).
+2. Get a compatible rom.
+Currently, the script supports the following:

+-Pokémon Yellow: English, Spanish and Italian.
+-Pokémon Crystal: English and Spanish.

-3. After you have these, extract and run VBA.
+3. After you have the desired rom, extract and run VBA.

 4. Go to the Options menu, Head-Up Display, Show Speed, None (alt-o, h, s, enter) Without this, NVDA reads the title bar every time it changes.